 - Two advanced electives

 - Calculus is typically completed by the end of the sophomore year.

 - Physics can be taken at any time beginning with the sophomore year.

-- Students are encouraged to participate in Undergraduate Research, typically beginning in the junior year; other options are available.
-Students should speak to individual professors regarding research opportunities.
+- Students are encouraged to participate in Undergraduate Research, typically beginning in the sophomore year.
+Students should speak to their academic advisors and individual professors to learn how to gain research opportunities.